ElPumpo/TinyNvidiaUpdateChecker/README.md

 # TinyNvidiaUpdateChecker

 #About
-Tiny application which checks for NVIDA GPU drivers at each startup, developed in C# for Windows.
+Tiny application which checks for NVIDIA GPU drivers at each startup, developed in C# for Windows.

 #Command line arguments:
 `-quiet`: no ui.